ARGENTINA

 The other picture, of the pre-caning interview, looks very real, with a convincing muddle of bureaucratic paperwork on the desk, and the doctor -- with stethoscope -- looking authentically weary and bored.
 Meanwhile, the arrangements for fixing the prisoner to the frame are not quite the same as in the other pictures, and the one-piece buttock-framing torso shield had evidently not yet evolved when this was taken.
 But the caning technique itself, and the holding of the prisoner's head by another officer, appear identical, as do the rubber gloves worn by some of the operatives.

 There is also a third picture which looks as if it goes with these two, though we cannot be certain about that.
-If it does, any doubt as to the authenticity of the other two of course instantly vanishes.
-I have hesitated to upload this because it is so gruesome.
+There is now no doubt that it is from Malaysia, as the authorities there have used it in public information displays.
 It is of a man's raw, mangled buttocks receiving medical attention after a large number of strokes of the cane.
-After further reflection, I don't want to be accused of withholding the truth, assuming the photo is genuine.
-And in any event it has now appeared in several other places on the Web.
 WARNING: Squeamish readers should not look at this picture.
 It is quite disturbing.
 It may make you throw up.
 You have been warned!

-This nasty picture, assuming it is indeed authentic, certainly illustrates the inhumane brutality of canings of a large number of strokes -- at a guess, 24 in this case.
-But I feel one ought to stress that the majority of canings are of rather fewer strokes than that, and do not do this sort of damage to the recipient.
+This nasty picture certainly illustrates the inhumane brutality of canings of a large number of strokes -- at a guess, 24 in this case.
+But note that the majority of canings are of rather fewer strokes than that, and do not do this sort of damage to the recipient.
 See for example this picture printed in Asiaweek captioned "The effects of caning in Malaysia", showing weals and relatively superficial bleeding after perhaps three or four strokes.
 This seems to tally with Michael Fay's own description of the state of his behind at the end of his 4-stroke tanning in Singapore in 1994: "The skin did rip open, there was some blood .....
 Let's not exaggerate, and let's not say a few drops or that the blood was gushing out.
 It was in between the two.
 It's like a bloody nose" ("Fay describes caning, seeing resulting scars", Los Angeles Times, 26 June 1994).

 See also the video clips of genuine Malaysian judicial or prison canings.
 Even the end of the 20-stroke caning shown in the second video clip, the recipient's buttocks do not look quite as battered as in this picture.